 Some observers view the red heifer as a symbolic expiation for the sin of the Golden Calf.

-We probably will never comprehend what it is in the ritual ceremony that reverses tumah -- slaughtering the heifer; burning it; the sprinkling of water and blood.
-R. Yochanan ben Zakkai explained to a heathen seeking a rational explanation for the ceremony that the sprinkling the ashes is a cure for a disease of defilement and should be thought of as exorcising a demon.
+We probably will never comprehend what it is in the ritual ceremony that reverses tumah.
+R. Yochanan ben Zakkai explained to a heathen seeking a rational explanation for the ceremony that the sprinkling the ashes should be thought of as exorcising a demon.
 But to his students he acknowledged that the ashes and the water have no intrinsic purification ability.
 It is a Divine commandment, one that even the wise King Solomon could not fathom.

-The ashes of the red cow were divided into three parts.
+The ashes of the red heifer were divided into three parts.
 One portion was left in the Temple for the priests who worked there.
 One part was left on the Mount of Olives (outside the city) for the purification of the priests who prepared the parah aduma.
 The third part was placed outside the walls of the Temple courtyard as a reminder for the Israelites.
-According to the Mishna, the ceremony of the parah aduma was performed once by Moshe, once by Ezra and only seven times after.
+According to the Mishna, the ceremony of the parah adumah was performed once by Moshe, once by Ezra and only seven times after.
 With the destruction of the Holy Temple, the ritual disappeared.
 Rambam predicts that eventually the tenth ceremony will be done by “King Mashiach”.

 Understanding Tumah and Tahara